-1. Does SCOPE offer a BA or BS degree and how many units does the degree require?
+1. Does Math ITEP offer a BA or BS degree and how many units does the degree require?

-The degree program offered by SCOPE is an expedited version of BS in Math in Integrated Teaching Option, i.e, you will receive both the degree and teaching credential when you graduate.
-The unit requirement is 135 semester units which you can complete in 4 years with SCOPE.
+The ITEP (Integrated Teacher Education Program) degree program offers BS in Math in Integrated Teaching Option, i.e, you will receive both the degree and teaching credential when you graduate.
+The unit requirement is 134 semester units which you can complete in 4 years with summer bridges.

 There is also a considerably longer and more expensive (see See "Tuition and Teacher Salaries" below for a cost comparison) BS Traditional Teaching option where you first complete the BS degree (120 undergraduate units/typically 8 semesters) and then complete the teaching credential (47 credential units/typically 4 semesters).

 2. How long does it take for one to complete the Integrated Teaching option?

 Typically this degree takes 5 academic years; however, with fast-teack ITEP you take summer bridge courses targeted to complete the degree within 4 academic years, assuming that you take a pertinent full load (15-18 units) in most semesters and pass all courses.
 See a roadmap and/or program plan posted on this website for details on how to plan your courses.

 3. How important is it to plan my courses ahead?

 It is extremely important that you have a program planner completed in the first semester (with the help of a math faculty advisor) so you can stay on track.
 Students who do not plan ahead end up taking much longer to graduate.
 Note also that not all courses are offered in all semesters, so plan accordingly.

 4. When should I take my first math course?